andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 | 1/01/2017 11:00 | 962.93 | 964.18 | 962.01 | 963.58 | 174.8056494 | 168584.3686     | 963.265489     |
 | 1/01/2017 12:00 | 963.59 | 966.3  | 963.59 | 966.3  | 171.1138657 | 165313.3274     | 964.5229141    |

-Predicting the `Weighted_Price` feature is the goal of this project.
+The goal of this project is predicting the `Weighted_Price` feature given the remaining features.

-- `Timestamp` indicated the time of day the remaining features were extracted and represents a one-hour timestep.
+- `Timestamp` indicates the time of day the remaining features were extracted and represents a one-hour timestep.
 - `Open` is the opening price at the time of measurement.
 - `High` is the highest price observed in the one-hour timestep.
 - `Low` is the lowest price observed in the one-hour timestep.